SunlayGGX/Storm/README.md

 - **logGraphicDeviceMessage (boolean, facultative)** : If we should print the graphic device log message.
 Warning : there is a lot !
 Default is "false" but enable it only if it is necessary.

+#### Graphics (facultative)
+- **screenWidth (unsigned integer, facultative)** : Set the expected windows width at startup.
+Note that it could be something else near this value...
+Default is 1200.
+- **screenHeight (unsigned integer, facultative)** : Set the expected windows height at startup.
+Note that it could be something else near this value...
+Default is 800.

 ### Scene Config

 Scene configuration files contains all the data for running a simulation, therefore it is mandatory to specify one.
 If it was not set from the command line, Storm application will open an explorer windows to allow you to choose one.